 Another day, another cool infographic about social media and job search.
-Recruiters, employers and jobseekers are all out there using social networks.
-But what do people think about using LinkedIn, Facebook, Twitter and Google Plus for career purposes?
+Recruiters, employers, and job seekers are all out there using social networks.
+But what do people think about using LinkedIn, Facebook, and Twitter for career purposes?

 Our friends at Jobvite commissioned a study of 2,049 adults aged over 18 across the US, asking them for their opinions on using social media when finding a job.

 It discovered that though almost all of those surveyed seemed to be socially active, just 16% used social networks solely to find their most recent job – but a massive 54% have used Facebook, Twitter, or LinkedIn in some way.